-This definition has been varied in the CR Code 2024.
+This definition was varied in the Previous Code.
 The variations include the addition of the limb about judgments for amounts owing under credit, which reflects that at law the credit is terminated when such a judgment is obtained.
 Additionally, Proposal 15 of the Review suggested that the "earlier of" test apply to the criteria for when an account is treated as closed, to ensure that charged off but not repaid credit must be reported as terminated/otherwise ceased.
-This change has been incorporated into the CR Code 2024.
+This change was incorporated into the Previous Code.

 c.
 Maximum amount of credit available under the consumer credit, which has different meanings based on the type of credit entered into and the date on which the CCLI was disclosed (reflecting previous amendments).
-This definition has been varied in the CR Code 2024 to include a specific definition for a reverse mortgage (as defined in the National Credit Act).
+This definition was varied in the Previous Code to include a specific definition for a reverse mortgage (as defined in the National Credit Act).
 Prior to this amendment, it was not clear what the 'maximum amount of credit available' under a reverse mortgage should be.
 Area proposed this amendment to provide this clarity, and on the basis the change will be relatively minor and apply prospectively.
 This change will mean that, for a reverse mortgage, the maximum amount of credit available is the principal amount of credit, whether fully drawn down or not, even where this may differ from the amount owing under the credit.